souradeep-thakur/faircare-analytics/README.md

 ### _Binary classification: Balanced classes_

-Our models to a decent job of classifying between readmitted (1) and not readmitted (0).
+Our models do a decent job of classifying between readmitted (1) and not readmitted (0).
 Here is a summary of the results.

 | Model | MSE | AUC score | Accuracy | Precision | Recall | F1-score |
 |-------|-----|----------|-----------|-----------|--------|----------|